ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-When performance matters, we generally should try to use the \"CPU native\" number type, what for Nim is the `int] type.
+When performance matters, we generally should try to use the "CPU native" number type, what for Nim is the `int] type.
 And we should try to avoid using math expressions with different types, as the CPU may have to do type conversion in that case before the math operation can be applied.
 Adding two `int8] types can on some